 - Copies of any applications for credit, such as mortgage applications which often contain a wealth of helpful information.

 - Copies of bank account numbers and statements, either joint or separate to include checking and savings.

 Be sure to keep the originals of all documents and give your attorney copies.
 You should always have in your possession a copy or the original of every document you give your attorney.

 The Separation Agreement

 Once you and your spouse separate you will want to draw up a separation agreement.
 Some states recognize legal separation, some don’t.
 If your state recognizes legal separation, your attorney or court clerk will be able to advise you and help you set up an agreement.
 If your state does not recognize legal separation, you will want your attorney to file a petition for an interim order.

 An interim order from the court covers issues such as child support, custody, visitation and who pays what and when.
 The legal separation agreement and interim order are put in place to protect all parties to the divorce between the time you separate and the divorce becomes final.

 Be warned that an interim order or separation agreement can and most of the time does influence the final divorce settlement agreement.
 In other words, do not agree to anything in the separation agreement or interim agreement unless you feel you can live with it once the divorce is final.

-If, during the negotiating phase of your divorce, you and your spouse end up in court, a judge is likely to use your separation agreement as a guideline when making their decision about your final agreement.
-So make sure that your separation agreement or interim agreement are as close as possible to what you hope to walk away with once the divorce is final.
+If during the negotiating phase of your divorce, you and your spouse end up in court, a judge is likely to use your separation agreement as a guideline when making their decision about your final agreement.
+So make sure that your separation agreement or interim agreement is as close as possible to what you hope to walk away with once the divorce is final.